||Contact | A-Z Health Index | Events & Meetings|

 Protect Yourself and Your Children From The Flu:

 For Health Professionals

 The Frequently Asked Questions on the right side of this page were copied or adapted from the Immunization Action Coalition web site "Ask the Experts" section.
 We thank the Immunization Action Coalition.

 A: You can begin offering vaccine as soon as vaccine becomes available.
 Early vaccination of children younger than age 9 years who are first time vaccinees can be helpful in assuring routine second doses before the influenza season begins.
 Q: How long does immunity from influenza vaccine last?

 A: Yes.
-Influenza vaccine commonly contains three influenza vaccine virus strains; two for A viruses and one for a B virus which are prepared based on circulating viruses from the previous influenza season.
-Infection from one virus type does not confer immunity to other types and it would not be unusual to have exposure to more than one type during a typical influenza season.
-By all means, vaccinate this person!
+Influenza vaccine contains three or four influenza vaccine virus strains; two A viruses and one or two B viruses, which are prepared based on circulating viruses from the previous influenza season.
+Infection from one virus type does not confer immunity to other types and it would not be unusual to have exposure to more than one type during a typical influenza season, so a person who has recently had influenza will benefit from receipt of a vaccine that contains additional influenza virus strains.
 Q: When a child needs 2 doses of influenza vaccine, can I give 1 dose of each type (injectable and nasal spray)?

 A: Yes.
-As long as a child is eligible to receive nasal spray vaccine (i.e., is in the proper age range and health status), it is acceptable to give 1 dose of each type of influenza vaccine.
+As long as a child is eligible to receive nasal spray vaccine (i.e., is 2 years of age or older and has no contraindications to the nasal spray vaccine), it is acceptable to give 1 dose of each type of influenza vaccine.
 The doses should be spaced at least 4 weeks apart.